lovingawareness/Yelp-Challenge-Dataset/readme.md

 ## Post-processing

 After these CSVs are created, sample CSVs are created in the data_samples subfolder with the first 1000 rows of each CSV.
-Thesea re then zipped.
+These are then zipped.

 The large CSVs are also zipped for easy distribution.